“In every walk with Nature one receives far more than he seeks.” ~John Muir

 Where Are They Found

 There are over 100 species of Anaphalis native to parts of northeast Asia and introduced in Europe.
-But there is only IMG_4014one (A. margaritacea) that is native to North America.
+But there is only one (A. margaritacea) that is native to North America.
 You can find Pearly Everlasting in Canada and most of the United States except for those states bordering the Gulf of Mexico.

 Look for it in its natural habitat of dry prairies and hillsides, open woods, moist meadows, fields, roadsides and disturbed sites.